 We then drove on towards the summit passing the boys again.

-The final 3km were visible through the mist.
-We passed Jose and could see Graeme chasing Kat up the final hairpins, but she was fighting this one for the girls and made it to the top first – go Kat!!!
+The final 3km was visible through the mist.
+We passed Jose and could see Graeme chasing Kat up the final hairpins.
+She was fighting this one for the girls and made it to the top first.
+Go Kat!

 Finally, the cyclists arrived at the summit of Col de Peyresourde.